 Several errands later, I made my way home and using the newly rewound skein of yarn, got a start on the third and final grape fizz hat for the week:

-I still have a way to go with the last hat, but as is true of several projects I am currently working on, there is light at the end of the tunnel, and when the sun rises on a new day, I will be ready to continue my efforts to finish them.
+My modest progress of one coffee cup crochet cozy, 1.25 tetrimons, and the start of a hat, means I still have a way to go with the last hat, but as is true of several projects I am currently working on, there is light at the end of the tunnel, and when the sun rises on a new day, I will be ready to continue my efforts to finish them.